wifisensing/PicoScenes-Manual/source/installation.rst

     .. hint:: If you wrongfully press the <No>, the installer will show you the solution to reinitialize the installation.

 - Reboot your system
-    You may have to reboot your system to validate the installation; otherwise, the modified drivers for AX200, QCA9300 and IWL5300 will not be activated.
+    Reboot your system to validate the installation.

 - The first run
-    Run ``PicoScenes`` in a terminal (case sensitive).
+    Run ``PicoScenes`` in a terminal (case sensitive!).
 Soon after the launch, PicoScenes will crash with an error message saying, "This is a scheduled exception ...".
 Yes, **it IS a planned crash**.
 Run ``PicoScenes`` again, and the error should be gone.

     As PicoScenes is designed to be a `service` program, it will not quit automatically.
 You can press Ctrl+C to exit.